Proxy

 A lazy or virtual proxy provides just-in-time resolution of its target object.
 In this case, the proxy is initialized with a factory rather than the target object.
 A factory is any object that is callable like a function and returns the target object.
 The proxy is lazy in that it does not call the factory to retrieve the target until it is first accessed.
 This process is referred to as resolving the proxy.
 Functionally, proxies have both pass-by-reference and pass-by-value attributes.
 The eventual user of the proxied data gets a copy, but unnecessary copies are avoided when the proxy is passed between multiple functions.

-Creating Proxies
+Creating Proxies¶

 Proxies are powerful because they can intercept and redefine functionality of an object while emulating the rest of the objects behavior.

-1. A proxy is an instance of its wrapped object.
+- A proxy is an instance of its wrapped object.

-2. The proxy can do everything the numpy array can.
+- The proxy can do everything the numpy array can.

 Generally, a proxy is only ever resolved once.
 However, when a proxy is serialized, only the factory is serialized, and when the proxy is deserialized again and used, the factory will be called again to resolve the object.
+In other words, only the factory of the proxy is serialized, not the cached target object.

-Interacting with Proxies
+Interacting with Proxies¶

 While a proxy can be used just as one would normally use the proxy's target object, additional functions are provided for interacting with the proxy directly.